cipherwithadot/methods/README.md

 ## Contributing
 Well, I'm running out of ideas.
 So If you have some ideas that you want to suggest please make a "Pull requests" [here](https://github.com/pndaboi/Venom/pulls) and if you found some bugs please make an issue [here](https://github.com/pndaboi/Venom/issues).
 Every contribution will be appreciated,

+## Note
+Don't request to much on Discord's API because your account might get limited.

+## License
+MIT © PndaBoi

+Inspired By ODiscord By I2rys